laramaleyeff1/swcrt-het/code_for_trial_planning/README.md

     .
     ├── README.md
-    ├── var_formula_model4.R                # Code to compute variance of Model 4 for continuous outcome using derived formula (Web Appendix F)
+    ├── ATE.fixed.power.R                # Code to compute variance of Model 4 for continuous outcome using derived formula (Web Appendix F)
-    ├── sim_swcrt_binary.R                 # Code to simulate a stepped wedge CRT with binary outcomes, for the purposes of estimating
+    ├── ATE.sim.power.binary.R                 # Code to simulate a stepped wedge CRT with binary outcomes, for the purposes of estimating
                                            # study power
-    └── sim_swcrt_continuous.R             # Code to simulate a stepped wedge CRT with continuous outcomes, for the purposes of estimating
+    └── ATE.sim.power.cont.R           # Code to simulate a stepped wedge CRT with continuous outcomes, for the purposes of estimating
                                            # study power